Our Low-Carb Cloud Bread seems too good to be true! But it's not. We made some adjustments to the Tasty recipe phenomenon that made it DELICIOUS!

 And, we are no stranger to the challenge of cutting carbs and still enjoying our favorite dishes.
 Spaghetti squash pizza crust, cauliflower pizza bites and zucchini noodle crusted pizza replace traditional flour dough crusts most of the time.

 What sets this "bread" apart from the other fake-outs is the look, texture and the fact that they are high in protein.
 Cloud bread is light and airy, yet firm enough to be a sandwich bun, pastry, toast or pizza.
 It just looks like a round of bread. 🙂 It can even be adjusted to make a sweet treat like Blueberry Cloud Bread Danishes!

 Cloud bread tastes like extremely fluffy eggs.
 It does not taste like bread at all.
 The flavor profile makes sense since the main ingredient is eggs.
 They are stiffened and typically combined with cream cheese, cottage cheese or Greek yogurt.

 We loved the concept but really ached for something a little more flavorful than the 3 ingredient recipe we tried from Tasty.
 Our mission became making the very best cloud bread...a savory version that was tastiest enough to be eaten all alone or the perfect stand-in for a bun or pizza base.

-Here’s a preview of the process.
+Here's a preview of the process to make low-carb cloud bread.
 Separate 3 eggs.
 Beat the egg whites with cream of tartar until they are stiff.
 Combine the egg yolks with ricotta cheese, salt and fresh garlic (or garlic powder.)
 Gently fold the egg whites into the yolk mixture.
-Make rounds of batter on a parchment-lined baking sheet using about 1/4 cup of batter for each.
+Make rounds of batter on a parchment-lined baking sheet using about ¼ cup of batter for each.
 Bake in a 300 degree F oven for 30 minutes.

 A few pointers for making this version of carb-free cloud bread: